Federal Criminal Defense in South Carolina: Frequently Asked Questions

 A detention hearing (bail/bond decision)

-An arraignment (formal plea where you are informed of the charges and given counsel)
+An arraignment (a formal plea where you are informed of the charges and given counsel)

 Trial (if not resolved by plea)